omnirivani/scanner/README.md

 ## Notes

 - The browser window will open during execution.
 You may need to click back into your terminal to enter your selection.
+- Search results are better if you can specify in the name "ex" or "vmax".

 ## Troubleshooting